+H24-A; If citizens have to deal with a party lists election system the possible benefits of deviant behavior will surpass the disadvantages, which makes it easier for bureaucrats and politicians to use their network power and reach a successful exchange relation of corruption with citizens, thus the level of political corruption is higher.

 The Political Freedom Hypothesis

 Another factor that is intensively discussed in corruption literature is political freedom.
 Political freedom relates to the relationship of institutional accountability and transparency.
 Political freedom can include several aspects, like civil liberty; political rights; democracy; and/or the length of the democratic regime.
 A more specific example is the freedom of press and expression.
 The assumption is that more political freedom correlates with a lower level of corruption (Lederman et al., 2005, p.
 5; Herzfeld & Weiss, 2003, p.
 628).
 Freedom of press makes it possible to make the performance of government public.
 Thus diminishing the informational gap between government and citizens, and consequently making it easier for government to improve (Ibid., p.
 5).